memorylovers/sortable-explorer/README.md

 - **Multiple sorting options**: Ascending/descending sort by "File name", "Creation date", and "Modification date"
 - **Target file specification**: You can set paths to include and exclude
 - **Create a new date-prefixed file**: Enter a "Title" to create `YYYYMMDD_<title>.md`.
 If a file with the same name already exists, a sequential number will be added, like `YYYYMMDD_<title>_1.md`
+- **Bookmark files**: Add frequently used files to the bookmark list for quick access.

 **Context Menu (Right-click)**